Disability Living Allowance for children

 DLA is paid for children under the age of 16.
 The claim can be made by parents, carers or guardians, foster parents and older siblings who have caring responsibilities for the child.

-The benefit considers the additional needs of the child compared with where you would expect a child of average health to be developmentally as well as how their long term condition or disability effects them.
+The benefit considers the additional needs of the child compared with where you would expect a child of average health to be developmentally, as well as how their long-term condition or disability affects them.

-The Mobility component can be paid from the age of 3 and the Care component from when the additional needs of the child become apparent.
+The mobility component can be paid from the age of three and the care component from when the additional needs of the child become apparent.
 There are different rules if the child is considered to have a terminal illness.

-The claim will come to an end as the child turns 16, where they will be invited to apply for Personal Independence Payment.
+The claim will come to an end as the child turns 16.
+They will then be invited to apply for Personal Independence Payment.

-Disability Living Allowance is non means tested, so parents or guardian’s incomes are disregarded as well as any savings that the child has.
+DLA is non-means-tested, so parents or guardian’s incomes are disregarded as well as any savings that the child has.
 The child must also not be under any immigration restrictions.

 How to apply

-Disability Living Allowance (DLA) is a benefit that is paid for young people under the age of 16, the application is considered on a paper based assessment, there is usually no face to face medical assessment.
 There are two different ways of making an application for DLA you can either download a DLA pack from the gov.uk website or call the DLA Claim Line on 0800 121 4600.
-If you call the DLA claim Line you will be sent a pack to complete which if you return the completed form to DWP within 6 weeks you will receive a back date, if your claim is successful, to the date you requested the form.
+If you call the DLA Claim Line you will be sent an application pack to complete.
+If you return the completed form to DWP within six weeks, and your claim is successful, you will receive a back-dated payment to the date you requested the form.

-When completing the application enclose as much medical evidence of the child’s condition or disability as you can.
-This can include a certificate of visual impairment, hospital medical assessments, information from QTVI’s and any other relevant documentation regarding the child’s development, condition or disability.
+When completing the application, enclose as much medical evidence of the child’s conditions or disability as you can.
+This can include a Certificate of Visual Impairment, hospital medical assessments, information from a qualified teacher of children and young people with vision impairment (QTVI) and any other relevant documentation regarding the child’s development, conditions or disability.

 Completion of the DLA Form

-The form starts by asking you to list the medical conditions that your child has, when they started and any medications or therapy’s your child takes.
-Your child must have had these conditions for at least 3 months and should be expected to last for the next 6 months.
+The form starts by asking you to list the medical conditions that your child has, when they started and any medications or therapy your child receives.
+Your child must have had these conditions for at least three months and should be expected to last for the next six months.
 It will also ask you at this point in the form to list any clinicians, education or social care professionals involved in your child’s care.

-When completing an application for Disability Living Allowance, take into consideration how your child copes with their long term condition or disability on a daily basis.
-Daily bases include both day and night time and should be compared with where you would expect a child of a similar age with no developmental issues to be.
+When completing an application for DLA, take into consideration how your child copes with their long-term condition or disability on a daily basis.
+Daily basis includes both day and night time and should be compared with where you would expect a child of a similar age with no developmental issues to be.

-The Care component is paid at 3 levels, the lowest rate is paid to your child if they are considered to need attention with their bodily functions for a significant part of the day.
-This can be between 1 or more periods of the day.
-For middle rate your child must need frequent attention or continual supervision throughout the day OR night.
-To be eligible for the higher rate component they need to need frequent attention and or continual supervision throughout the day AND night.
+The care component is paid at three levels, the lowest rate is paid to your child if they are considered to need attention with their bodily functions for a significant part of the day.
+This can be between one or more periods of the day.
+For the middle rate your child must need frequent attention or continual supervision throughout the day OR night.
+To be eligible for the higher rate component they must require frequent attention and/or continual supervision throughout the day AND night.

-The Mobility Component of DLA is paid at two rates, for the low rate your child must be over the age of 5, they must need guidance or supervision when walking on unfamiliar routes and they must need substantially more supervision than a child of the same age due to their conditions.
-For your child to be entitled to the high rate of Mobility Component they must be at least 3 and their sight loss impacts on them so they are unable to go out without supervision when compared with a child of their own age with average sight.
+The mobility component of DLA is paid at two rates, for the low rate your child must be over the age of five.
+They must need guidance or supervision when walking on unfamiliar routes and they must need substantially more supervision than a child of the same age due to their conditions.
+For your child to be entitled to the high rate of mobility component they must be at least three and their sight loss means they are unable to go out without supervision when compared with a child of their own age with average sight.

 When completing the form try to remember where you were and what you were doing at your child’s age, for example were you going out with your friends to town?
 Were you making yourself lunch without support from your parents?